Influenza

 Issued by: Chief Health Officer

-Influenza is a contagious lung infection caused by the influenza virus.
+Influenza is a vaccine-preventable respiratory illness, caused by the influenza virus.

 Current situation